 Attendees will gain practical knowledge from nationally recognized experts in the employment law field who provide a comprehensive update on the cutting-edge legal, legislative, and policy developments that impact employment law planning.

-Laner Muchin, Ltd. concentrates exclusively in the representation of employers in labor relations, employment litigation, employee benefits and business immigration matters.
+Laner Muchin, Ltd. concentrates in the representation of employers in labor relations, employment litigation, employee benefits and business immigration matters.
 The firm provides legal services to clients from coast to coast.
 For more information on our firm and our services, visit www.lanermuchin.com.